Bahir Dar: Demographics

-Based on the 2007 Census conducted by the Central Statistical Agency of Ethiopia (CSA), Bahir Dar Special Zone had a total population of 221,991, of whom 108,456 were male and 113,535 female; 180,174 or 81.16% are urban inhabitants, the rest of population were living in rural kebeles around Bahir Dar.
-As Philip Briggs notes, Bahir Dar "is not only one of the largest towns in Ethiopia, but also one of the fastest growing – the western outskirts have visibly expanded since the first edition of this guide was published in 1994."
+Based on the 2007 Census conducted by the Central Statistical Agency of Ethiopia (CSA), Bahir Dar Special Zone had a total population of 221,991, of whom 108,456 were male and 113,535 female; 180,174 or 81.16% were urban inhabitants, the rest of population were living in rural kebeles around Bahir Dar.
+As Philip Briggs notes, Bahir Dar "is not only one of the largest towns in Ethiopia, but also one of the fastest growing – the western outskirts have visibly expanded since...1994."
+In fact, Bahir Dar City had an average annual population growth of 5.31% from 2007 to 2023, while Bahir Dar Special Zone had an annual growth rate of 4.75%.

 Ethnic and linguistic composition

 As of 2007, the three largest ethnic groups reported in Bahir Dar Special Zone were the Amhara (96.23%), the Tigrayan (1.11%), and the Oromo (1.10%); all other ethnic groups made up 1.56% of the population.
-Amharic was spoken as a first language by 96.77%, 1.03% spoke Oromiffa, and 0.98% spoke Tigrinya; the remaining 1.22% spoke all other primary languages reported.
+Amharic was spoken as a first language by 96.77%, Oromiffa by 1.03%, and Tigrinya by 0.98%; the remaining 1.22% spoke all other primary languages reported.

-The 1994 national census reported a total population for Bahir Dar of 96,140 in 20,857 households, of whom 45,436 were men and 50,704 women.
-The three largest ethnic groups reported in the city were the Amhara (93.21%), the Tigrayan (3.98%), and the Oromo (0.70%); all other ethnic groups made up 2.11% of the population.
+The 1994 national census had reported a total population for Bahir Dar of 96,140 in 20,857 households, of whom 45,436 were men and were 50,704 women.
+The three largest ethnic groups reported in the city were the Amhara (93.21%), the Tigrayan (3.98%), and the Agew (0.70%); all other ethnic groups made up 2.11% of the population.
 Amharic was spoken as a first language by 95.52%, and 2.93% spoke Tigrinya; the remaining 1.55% spoke all other primary languages reported.

 The Wayto caste

-In 1938, an Italian tourist guide noticed well established Wayto villages on Bahir Dar’s lakeshore.
+In 1938, an Italian tourist guide noted well established Wayto villages on Bahir Dar's lakeshore.

-The Wayto nowadays live in three distinct villages within Bahir Dar’s city boundaries; the buildings are made of clay with thatched roofs and have a lifespan of about five years.
+The Wayto nowadays live in three distinct villages within Bahir Dar's city boundaries; the buildings are made of clay with thatched roofs and have a lifespan of about five years.

-In Bahir Dar, the Wayto are outcasted because their traditional lifestyle is considered impure; for the Orthodox Christians the food habits are impure, and the Muslim community does not recognise them as true Muslims because they continue worshipping the Nile.
+In Bahir Dar, the Wayto are outcast because their traditional lifestyle is considered impure; for the Orthodox Christians the food habits are impure, and the Muslim community does not recognise them because the Wayto continue to worship the Nile River.
 Hence, the majority of the population remains wary of the Wayto.

 The health of the Wayto community in Bahir Dar is affected because they continue drinking the lake water, which has become strongly polluted.

 The Wayto villages need regularly to change their place by order of the authorities for several reasons: